National organisations

 Pieta

 Pieta provide free counselling to those with suicidal ideation, those engaging in self-harm, and those bereaved by suicide.
-It offers a 24/7 Crisis Helpline and Text Service (freephone 1800 247 247, or text 'Help' to 5144).
-Pieta also provides therapy to those impacted by suicidal ideation and engaging in self-harm, as well as those bereaved by suicide.
 It can be accessed free of charge and without a referral by calling 0818 111 126.
 Therapy is available nationally by phone, video and in person in 23 locations around the country.
+It offers a 24/7 Crisis Helpline and Text Service (freephone 1800 247 247, or text 'Help' to 51444).

 Pobal

-Pobal administers and manages Government and EU funding to address disadvantage and support social inclusion.
-One of the Pobal programmes is the AIM Access and Inclusion Model.
-It is a model of supports designed to ensure that children with disabilities can access the ECCE programme.
-It can provide a range of supports from level 1 to level 7, moving from universal to targeted supports.
+Pobal runs the AIM (Access and Inclusion Model) programme.
+It is a model of supports designed to ensure that children with disabilities can access the ECCE (Early Childhood Care and Education) programme.
+It provides a range of supports from level 1 to level 7, moving from universal to targeted supports.
 The AIM application process for each new pre-school year opens in May of that year.
 See the FAQs section of the AIM website for further information.

 Rare Diseases Ireland